Secrets to Raise a Creative Child

 So How Do You Help Your Child Develop His Creativity?

 Whether it’s because they’re afraid to get their hands dirty, or because they can’t leave their art supplies visible and easily accessible, or because they live by too many rules and don’t think outside the box, kids who live in households with a focus on neatness are rated as less creative.
 As Ms. Frizzle of the Magic Schoolbus says, “Take Chances!
 Get Messy!”

 2. Children who experience frequent limits train themselves to think inside the box.

 Babies should learn NO about safety issues, like the stove.
 But otherwise, you want her to see the world as full of possibilities.
 Why NOT let your baby empty the bookcase, or the kitchen cabinet?
 Why shouldn’t your toddler “paint” the patio with a paintbrush and a pail of water?

 3. Focus on play and process, not productivity.

-When kids do art to solicit positive comments from adults, sometimes they can’t wait to finish another picture.
-Obviously, it isn’t how many pictures they produce, it’s how engaged they are in the process.
-If you affirm how hard they’re working on that picture, they don’t have to rush through it to the next one for your approval.
+When kids do art to solicit positive comments from adults, sometimes they can’t wait to finish another picture to get that "Good job!"
+But obviously, it isn’t how many pictures they produce, it’s how engaged they are in the process.
+If you affirm how hard they’re working on that picture, they don’t have to rush through it to the next one to get your approval.

 4. Give your child permission to be different.

 Inventive, original kids are often seen as different by other kids.
 A little wacky, perhaps, or just plain odd.
-Make it okay for your child to be out of step with the norms of her peer group, to be unique, to see the world through her own glasses.
-To develop her individuality, she needs your support against the pressures of popular culture.
+To develop their individuality, they need our support against the pressures of popular culture.
+Make it okay for your child to be out of step with the norms of their peer group, to be unique, to see the world through their own lens.

 5. Let toddlers experiment with manageable messes